goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/6-instance-groups/_index.md

 Some things to keep in mind about Instance Groups:

-  - Nodes in an Instance Group share a job queue
+  - Nodes in an Instance Group share a job queue.

-  - You can have as many Instance Groups as you like as long as there is at least one node in the `tower` group
+  - You can have as many Instance Groups as you like as long as there is at least one node in the `tower` group.

-  - Nodes can be in one or more Instance Groups
+  - Nodes can be in one or more Instance Groups.

   - Groups can not be named `instance_group_tower`\!

-  - Tower instances can’t have the same name as a group
+  - Tower instances can’t have the same name as a group.

-Instance Groups allows for some pretty cool setups, e.g. you could have some nodes shared over the whole cluster (by putting them into all groups) but then have other nodes that are dedicated to one group to reserve some capacity.
+Instance Groups allows some pretty cool setups, e.g. you could have some nodes shared over the whole cluster (by putting them into all groups) but then have other nodes that are dedicated to one group to reserve some capacity.

 {{% notice warning %}}
 The base `tower` group does house keeping like processing events from jobs for all groups so the node count of this group has to scale with your overall cluster load, even if these nodes are not used to run Jobs.